S3-working-group/s3-practical-guide/docs/all.md

 **People meet at regular intervals (1-4 weeks) in timeboxed meetings to plan and review work.**

-**Planning meeting**: select and estimate work items for the next iteration.
+**Planning meeting:** select and estimate work items for the next iteration.

-**Review meeting**: review completed work items and decide on re-work and changes for the next iteration.
+**Review meeting:** review completed work items and decide on re-work and changes for the next iteration.

 ![Planning and review meetings](img/meetings/planning-review.png)